North Korea warns Malaysia for 'forcing' post-mortem on Kim Jong Nam

 - Posted 18 Feb 2017 00:17

-Speaking to Channel NewsAsia and other media, North Korean ambassador Kang Chol said the country would "strongly respond to this act by the Malaysia side" and bringing the matter to the international court.
+Speaking to Channel NewsAsia and other media, North Korean ambassador Kang Chol said the country would "strongly respond to this act by the Malaysia side" and bring the matter to the international court.

+The ambassador made the comments at about 11.40pm on Friday (Feb 17), after seemingly trying to gain entry into the National Institute of Forensic Medicine at Hospital Kuala Lumpur where Kim Jong Nam’s body is being held.

+Kim Jong Nam died in what police speculate could be an assassination on Monday at Kuala Lumpur International Airport 2.
+A post-mortem was completed on Tuesday.

 In a statement on Friday night, the embassy said a representative had met with the "high officer of the Malaysian Police" on Friday and had "strongly demanded him to release the body", but the demand was rejected.